Oregon gubernatorial candidates make final push for votes

 “This election is our opportunity to turn our state around,” Drazan said to a room of supporters.

-She talked of supporting police, safer communities and fighting to repeal ballot Measure 110.
-If elected, she would be Oregon’s first Republican governor since the 1980s.
+She talked of supporting police, safer communities and fighting repeal ballot Measure 110.
+If elected, she would be Oregon’s first Republican governor since the 1980’s.

 “We’ve come up short far too many times, not this time … If we’re going to have a better future of our state, if we are going to address the homeless crisis on our streets, have more affordable communities, and in fact have better, stronger schools, we can’t choose more of the same.
 We have got to vote for change,” Drazan said.